-Below are some essential facts for you about the available single sign-on options.
-These are explained in greater detail throughout the rest of this article.
+Below are some essential facts about the available SSO options.
+These are explained in greater detail in this article.

 - Admins and agents can sign in with either their Google, Microsoft, or Zendesk accounts, or can sign in directly by going to their Zendesk URL and entering their username and password.
-End users can sign in with all social and business accounts, in addition to their Zendesk accounts.
+End users can sign in with all social and business accounts and their Zendesk accounts.

 - If your Zendesk account is closed or restricted and a user tries to sign in with a different email than the one registered in Zendesk Support, their request will be rejected.

 - You can define up to two active JWT and two active SAML authentication configurations.

 - If you have more than one SSO configuration assigned to end users or team members, you must specify one as the primary authentication method for those users.

 - No matter what authentication method you choose, Zendesk stores all users in the same database.

 - If you're using a third-party identity provider to authenticate, you must configure the Zendesk app with the identity provider.

 - It is not possible to apply different SSO options to individual brands, unless you use a custom script for JWT.